renato76/sei-project-4/README.md

 <br/>

 ## **Challenges**
-The main challenges were first of all building the back end with Django REST Framework, understanding the error messages and dealing with them was challenging, I used the Django Documentation to guide me with a lot of these.
+The main challenges were first of all building the back end with Django REST Framework, understanding the error messages and dealing with them was challenging.
+I used the Django Documentation to guide me with a lot of these.

 Here is a screenshot of the code to fix the error messages regarding the type of information being submitted to the formData: